kerri-knier/platform/README.md

 > Error: configuring Terraform AWS Provider: IAM Role (arn:aws:iam::***:role/platform-cicd-oidc) cannot be assumed.

 Using IAM role configured in the previous step of github actions works, doesn't need to be set in the terraform configuration too.

+#### ECS
+> Error: no container instances found in cluster

+Terraform successfully applied and the pipeline passed, but when checking AWS console the task failed to start.
+This was due to specifying aws_ecs_service without a launch_type, which defaults to EC2 instead of FARGATE.

+> Error: ECS was unable to assume the role 'AWSServiceRoleForECS' that was provided for this task